 What is the Fair Payment Code?
 At its core, the Fair Payment Code introduces a tiered award system – Gold, Silver, and Bronze – based on how quickly businesses pay their suppliers (who are mainly small businesses).
 While it encourages better payment practices for all businesses, regardless of size, it gives small businesses an extra lift as they are hit particularly hard by late payments.
+This new system is set to revolutionize the payment culture and establish clear payment principles for businesses across the UK.

 Here’s what it takes to get the Gold, Silver, or Bronze under the Fair Payment Code:

 Gold 🥇: Companies must pay 95% of their suppliers within 30 days.Silver 🥈: Companies must pay 95% of their small business suppliers within 30 days, and everyone else within 60 days.
 Bronze 🥉: 95% of invoices must be paid within 60 days.This is a major step up from the current Prompt Payment Code (PPC), which only requires 95% of invoices to be paid within 60 days:the equivalent of Bronze in the Fair Payment Code.
 However, the PPC was later changed to require 95% of small businesses to be paid within 30 days, which was rolled into the Silver tier of the new code.
+This evolution in payment term news demonstrates the ongoing efforts to improve prompt payment meaning and practices.

 So, why is this such a big deal?

 Finally, some payment promises with teeth Small businesses are the backbone of any economy.
 However they rely heavily on getting paid on time to maintain their operations and grow.
 Late payments can cripple their cash flow, making it difficult to cover expenses, pay employees, and reinvest in the business.
+The cash flow cycle in the UK is particularly challenging for SMEs due to these payment issues.

 Some small business owners have even had to take out loans on their homes just to keep the lights on as they wait months to get paid.
+This situation often leads to payment disputes and highlights the need for stronger payment regulations.

 The Fair Payment Code incentivises businesses to pay faster and fairer.
 By creating this tiered reward system, the Small Business Commissioner has laid out the terms and set ambitious benchmarks that we’re hoping become the new normal for payment practices.
+This system also promotes better payment reporting, allowing for increased transparency in business transactions.

 It’s also great for suppliers because the awards give a bit more transparency into what to expect when working with different businesses, at least from a payment perspective.
+This transparency can help small firms make informed decisions about potential business partnerships and manage their supply chain more effectively.

 But there’s more work to do While the new Fair Payment Code is undoubtedly a step in the right direction, it’s important to recognise that it still only addresses part of the problem.
 Yes, getting paid faster is crucial.
 But small businesses need more than just quicker payments:they need payments that are easier, cheaper, and streamlined.